 • The main difference is in their coding language.
 You have to code using PHP for Magento, whereas with WordPress, you don’t need any coding knowledge.

-• The main difference between these platforms lies in their architecture, which results in different technical support options available for them: You will find tons of resources available online about WordPress users’ issues as compared to the ones related to Magento.
+• Another difference between these platforms lies in their architecture, which results in different technical support options available for them.
+You will find tons of resources available online about WordPress users’ issues as compared to the ones related to Magento.

 • WordPress is easy to use and offers good support, but Magento has limited resources.
 So you need the help of a professional eCommerce development company for it.

 WordPress vs Magento: Choosing The Best eCommerce Site Builder Platform